openaps/docs/docs/docs/walkthrough/phase-0/rpi.md

 # Setting Up Your Raspberry Pi

-**Note:** Settuping up a Raspberry Pi is not specific to OpenAPS.
+**Note:** Setting  up a Raspberry Pi is not specific to OpenAPS.
 Therefore, it's very easy to Google and find other setup guides and tutorials to help with this process.
 This is also a good way to get comfortable with using Google if you're unfamiliar with some of the command line tools.
 Trust us - even if you're an experienced programmer, you'll be doing this throughout the setup process.

 In order to use the RPi2 with openaps development tools, the RPi2 must have an operating system installed and be set up in a very specific way.
-There are two paths to the intial operating system instalation and WiFI setup.
+There are two paths to the intial operating system installation and WiFI setup.
 Path 1 is recommended for beginners that are very new to using command prompts or "terminal" on the Mac.
 Path 2 is considered the most convenient approach for those with more experience with coding and allows the RPi2 to be set up without the use of cables, which is also known as a headless install.
 Either path will work and the path you choose is a matter of personal preference.
 Either way, it is recommended that you purchase your RPi2 as a CanaKit, which includes everything you will need for a GUI install.

 For the Path 1 GUI install you will need:

 * A Raspberry Pi 2 [CanaKit](http://www.amazon.com/CanaKit-Raspberry-Complete-Original-Preloaded/dp/B008XVAVAW/) or similar, which includes several essential accessories in one package
 * USB Keyboard
 * USB Mouse
 * A TV or other screen with HDMI input

 For the Path 2 Headless install, you will need: